|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Prepared in a loaf pan with oats, the loaf is flavored with parsley, onions, and mustard.
+The loaf is flavored with parsley, onions, and mustard.
 A tangy brown sugar and vinegar sauce is added just before the ham loaf goes into the oven.
+Besides adding flavor, the sauce also keeps the top of the meat loaf moist.
+After baking, you can garnish ham loaf with sliced tomatoes or hard-cooked eggs, or spinach leaves.

 1 1/2 pounds smoked ham